Johann Rist

-Johann Rist (8 March 1607 – 31 August 1667) was a German poet and dramatist best known for his hymns, which inspired musical settings and have remained in hymnals.
+Johann Rist (8 March 1607 – 31 August 1667) was a German Lutheran pastor, poet and dramatist best known for his hymns, which inspired musical settings and have remained in hymnals.

 Life

 Rist was born at Ottensen in Holstein-Pinneberg (today Hamburg) on 8 March 1607; the son of the Lutheran pastor of that place, Caspar Rist.
 He received his early training at the Gelehrtenschule des Johanneums in Hamburg and the Gymnasium Illustre in Bremen; he then studied theology at the university of Rinteln.
 Under the influence of Josua Stegman there, his interest in hymn writing began.
 On leaving Rinteln, he tutored the sons of a Hamburg merchant, accompanying them to the University of Rostock, where he himself studied Hebrew, mathematics, and medicine.
 During his time at Rostock, the Thirty Years War almost emptied the university, and Rist himself lay there for several weeks, suffering from pestilence.

 In 1633, he became tutor in the house of Landschreiber Heinrich Sager at Heide, in Holstein.
 Two years later (1635) he was appointed pastor of the village of Wedel on the Elbe.
 In 1633 he married Elisabeth Stapel, sister of Franz Stapel, bailiff of nearby Pinneberg.
 They had five children, of whom two died early; Elisabeth died 1662.
 In 1664, he married Anna Hagedorn, born Badenhop, widow of his friend Phillipp Hagedorn.

-He died in Wedel on 31 August 1667.
+Rist died in Wedel on 31 August 1667.